Last Updated on April 21, 2022

 Depending on the brand, you may find that ingredients are frequently the same between certain at-home and professional hair dyes.
 However, if you go to a salon, your stylist will be able to mix a variety of colors to create a customized shade just for you.

 Of course, you will also have a far better experience at the salon where your stylist can easily reach all areas of your head and can ensure that the color develops perfectly.
+But a bad hairdresser experience may make you want to attempt hair coloring at home.

 MYTH #7 – Coloring your hair frequently will make it thinner or make it fall out.